bitrise-io/devcenter/_articles/en/testing/test-reports.md

 {% include message_box.html type="important" title="Device testing with Firebase" content="We have two Steps that use the Firebase Test Lab for device testing: iOS Device Testing and Virtual Device Testing for Android.
 These Steps also deploy their test results to Test Reports but you need [to opt into using them first](/testing/device-testing-for-android/#enabling-device-testing): on the Settings tab of your app, go to the Device Testing option and set the toggle to enabled."%}

+{% include message_box.html type="warning" title="Deploy to Bitrise.io version" content="The Deploy to Bitrise.io Step must be of version 1.4.1 or newer - older versions of the Step do NOT support Test Reports."%}

 1. Add tests to your app's repository.
 2. Add the appropriate testing Steps to your Workflow.
 For example, if you have an iOS project, you can use the **Xcode Test for iOS** Step to run Xcode tests.
 3. Make sure you have the **Deploy to Bitrise.io** Step in your Workflow.